aliciawyy/CompInvest/README.md

 It mainly includes tools of

 * Portfolio analyzer and optimizer
-* Market similator for backtesting
+* Market simulator for back testing tools
 * Event profiler

 The code is on refactoring ...
 10 Dec 2015